DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-d-ack-command.md

 ## Making the Changes Permanent

-To make these settings permanent, you can create a `Startup Configuration </ex-commandstation/advanced-setup/startup-config>`{.interpreted-text role="doc"} by adding or editing an existing *mySetup.h*.
+To make these settings permanent, you can create a `Startup Configuration </ex-commandstation/advanced-setup/startup-config>` by adding or editing an existing *mySetup.h*.
 You simply add the appropriate commands in the correct format and upload the Command Station software again.
 Click on the link in this paragraph for detailed instructions.